Overview of the Tackling Alcohol-Fuelled Violence Legislation Amendment Act 2016 for licensees

-Ordinary and extended trading hours for liquor and gaming will change in the coming months.
+Ordinary and extended trading hours for liquor and gaming have changed.
 This applies to existing licences and permits, as well as new applications.

 Reduced trading hours for licensed venues outside of safe night precincts

-From 1 July 2016, the service of alcohol in licensed premises in Queensland will cease at 2am.
+From 1 July 2016, the service of alcohol in licensed premises in Queensland ceased at 2am.
 Venues can remain open beyond 2am to serve food, non-alcoholic beverages and to provide entertainment.
-A grace period will continue to apply and patrons will have 30 minutes after last drinks are called to finish their alcoholic beverages.
+Patrons have a 30-minute grace period after last drinks are called to finish their alcoholic beverages.

 Therefore, if you had approved extended trading hours (for example, to sell alcohol until 5am) these trading hours were automatically reduced to 2am, from 1 July 2016.
 If your approved trading hours ended before 2am prior to 1 July, they did not change.
 For example, if you were approved to trade until 1am the changes do not mean your trading hours were extended to 2am on 1 July 2016.
 Your trading hours remain as ceasing at 1am.

 Reduced trading hours for licensed venues within safe night precincts

-From 1 July 2016, late-trading venues located in safe night precincts will be able to sell alcohol until 3am.
+From 1 July 2016, late-trading venues located in safe night precincts are able to sell alcohol until 3am.
 Venues in a safe night precinct can remain open beyond 3am to serve food, non-alcoholic beverages and to provide entertainment.
-Patrons will have 30-minute grace period after last drinks are called to finish their alcoholic beverages.
+Patrons have 30-minute grace period after last drinks are called to finish their alcoholic beverages.

-If you currently have approved extended trading hours (for example, to sell alcohol until 5am), from 1 July 2016, these trading hours will automatically be reduced to 3am.
+If you had approved extended trading hours (for example, to sell alcohol until 5am), prior to 1 July 2016, these trading hours were automatically reduced to 3am on 1 July 2016.

 Exemptions to reduced trading hours